 Unsweetened Almond Milks

-both unsweetened almond milk varieties exhibited two extreme behaviors.
+Both unsweetened almond milk varieties exhibited two extreme behaviours.

 The Inside Out variety curdled just by heating it to 65 degrees Celsius (the standard milk temperature for coffee), while the Almond Breeze Unsweetened barely produced any foam at all.